The Nashville Shakespeare Festival would love to have you join us!

 Hours are flexible.
 The Shakespeare offices are open Monday through Friday, between 9am and 5pm.
 Also possibly some night and weekend events.

-PRODUCTION INTERNS needed for Winter Shakespeare and Shakespeare in the Park
+PRODUCTION INTERNS needed for Winter Shakespeare and Summer Shakespeare

 Production interns work as assistants or crew on the production.
 Production interns will be placed according to area of interest and availabililty of positions.
 Prior experience preferred but not required.
 Hours determined by duties.